 Look to address the real concern behind the greatest-weakness question, which is "Can we count on you to do this job properly?"

 When you recognize that "real" question, you can create an answer fine-tuned to selling the position.
-For example, if you are looking for a job as a secretary, but are not a good speller, you would answer something like this:

-So, you acknowledge the weakness, but your indicate how you have overcome it or how you manage it so that it doesn't negatively impact your work.
+Acknowledge the weakness, but your indicate how you have overcome it or how you manage it so that it doesn't negatively impact your work.

-Picking the Best Weakness
+Picking Your Best Weakness